The Government House will be featured as part of the St. Augustine History Festival.

 Created by the University of Florida, Historic St. Augustine Inc., and the Lastinger Family Foundation, the festival showcases every era of St. Augustine's long and storied past through special events and tours of historic venues.
 The activities include tours, presentations, book signings, a re-enactment, and a special concert featuring music by Black composers.

-We have a partial list of the events for that week and will continue to update it as we learn more.
+This is a partial list of the events for that week and we will continue to update it as we learn more.

-Go here, to learn which churches and gardens will be open for tours during the 2025 St. Augustine History Fest.
+Go here, to learn which historic sites, houses of worship, and gardens will be open for tours during the 2025 St. Augustine History Fest.

 Special Events, Free Entry